contagon/handbook/handbook/12-primary.md

 #### 12.2.1.3 Service and Activities

 Beginning in January of the year they turn 8, children may begin attending Primary activities.
-For general activity guidelines, see [20](20-activities.md).
+For general activity guidelines, see [chapter 20](20-activities.md).

 Primary activity leaders plan service and activities that help children participate in God’s work of salvation and exaltation.
 Service and activities should be fun and engaging.
 They build testimonies, strengthen families, and foster personal growth.